If you’ve done your research on whey protein, you’ve probably stumbled upon claims that it can have an adverse effect on your health.

 Stick To the Recommended Dosage

-Stick to the recommended dosage to avoid accidentally damaging your heart health.
-This means you should consume 25-50g of whey protein a day [7] - and no more.
+As I always tell my patients, stick to the recommended dosage to avoid accidentally damaging your heart health.
+This means you should consume 25-50g of whey protein a day, no more.

 Check more of our articles about whey protein: